oracle/db-sharding/database-sharding-on-oci-marketplace/README.md

 2. Go directly to the following listing link at :
 [Oracle Database Sharding Listing on Oracle Cloud Public Marketplace ](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/74654105)

-### Finding Oracle Database Sharding on OCI console.
+### Finding Oracle Database Sharding on OCI console

 1. Once you login to the OCI console, Click on the left hamburger navigation menu.
 2. Next, select OCI marketplace under solutions & marketplace section in the left navigation menu.